Working with Demotions¶

 Each additional rule in a rule set is based on the data returned by the previous rule (logical

 AND operator).
-The final product selection within the rule set is based on the data returned by the last rule.
+The final product and variant selection within the rule set is based on the data returned by the last rule.
 This is useful when narrowing down a product set.
 For example, a rule set has two include rules where first rule has the attribute

 brand and the value